 We believe the spiritual unity of the body of Christ, called the Church, is composed of all born-again believers who have by faith accepted Jesus Christ as Savior (Eph.
 2:8–22, 3:1–21, 4:4–16, 5:23–32).
 God has ordained the local church for the perpetuation of His truth and work in the world.
 The two ordinances of the local church are baptism by immersion and a regular observance of the Lord’s Supper by believers.

 We believe Scripture regarding Satan, who rebelled against God and was cast out of heaven with a host of angels who followed him (Isa.
 14:13–14).
 He introduced sin to Adam and Eve in the garden of Eden (Gen. 3:1–13).
 He continues to turn people from truth and against God (I Pet.
 5:8).
-Eternal hell was created for Satan, his demons, and people who do not believe in God (Rev. 20:10).
+Eternal hell was created for Satan, his demons, and people who do not believe in the Lord Jesus Christ for salvation (Rev. 20:15, Matt.
+25:41, John 3:16).

 We believe that the believer is called to a life of consecration which requires increasing in the knowledge of Christ and growing in grace (Col. 1:10, II Pet.
 3:18, John 15:4–5).